schelhorn/virana/README.md

 Virana, _the virus analysis toolkit_, is a Python-based software toolkit for analyzing metatranscriptomic (and, to a degree, metagenomic) sequence data in a contaxt of clinical metagenomics in order to:

-- identify pathogen nucleotide sequences in short read data
+- identify pathogen nucleotide sequences in transcriptomc (and, while less tested, genomic) short read data
-- identify pathogen transcripts diverged from known references
+- identify pathogen transcripts diverged from known references of various microbial species
-- identify transcript expressed at low abundances
+- identify transcripts expressed at low abundances across multiple samples
-- identify transcripts homologous to human factors
+- identify transcripts homologous to human factors such as certain viral oncogenes

 Depending on the branch you choose, virana is available either in a locally executable version or as a tool for the workflow engine  `Galaxy`.